 Protect Your Computer From Viruses, Hackers, and Spies

-Today we use our computers to do so many things.
-We go online to search for information, shop, bank, do homework, play games, and stay in touch with family and friends.
-As a result, our computers contain a wealth of personal information about us.
+Today we use internet-connected devices in all aspects of our lives.
+We go online to search for information, shop, bank, do homework, play games, and stay in touch with family and friends through social networking.
+As a result, our devices contain a wealth of personal information about us.
 This may include banking and other financial records, and medical information—information that we want to protect.
-If your computer is not protected, identity thieves and other fraudsters may be able to get access and steal your personal information.
+If your devices are not protected, identity thieves and other fraudsters may be able to get access and steal your personal information.
 Spammers could use your computer as a "zombie drone" to send spam that looks like it came from you.
 Malicious viruses or spyware could be deposited on your computer, slowing it down or destroying files.

-By using safety measures and good practices to protect your home computer, you can protect your privacy and your family.
+By using safety measures and good practices to protect your devices, you can protect your privacy and your family.
 The following tips are offered to help you lower your risk while you're online.

 Some operating systems have built-in firewalls that may be shipped in the "off" mode.
 Be sure to turn your firewall on.
 To be effective, your firewall must be set up properly and updated regularly.
 Check your online "Help" feature for specific instructions.

-Protect your computer from intruders by choosing passwords that are hard to guess.
+Protect your devices and accounts from intruders by choosing passwords that are hard to guess.
 Use strong passwords with at least eight characters, a combination of letters, numbers and special characters.
-Don't use a word that can easily be found in a dictionary.
-Some hackers use programs that can try every word in the dictionary.
+Don't use a word that can easily be found in a dictionary or any reference to personal information, such as a birthday.
+Some hackers use programs that can try every word in the dictionary, and can easily find personal information such as dates of birth.
 Try using a phrase to help you remember your password, using the first letter of each word in the phrase.
 For example, HmWc@w2—How much wood could a woodchuck chuck.
-Protect your password the same way you would the key to your home.
-After all, it is a "key" to your personal information.

 Parents, take control

 Don't let your children risk your family's privacy.
-Make sure they know how to use the Internet safely.
-For younger children, install parental control software that limits the Web sites kids can visit.
-But remember - no software can substitute for parental supervision.
+Make sure they know how to use the internet safely.
+For younger children, install parental control software on devices that limits the websites kids can visit.
+To protect your children's future credit, consider setting up a credit freeze for your child.
+But remember: no software can substitute for parental supervision.

 Consumer information from the California Department of Justice, available at www.oag.ca.gov/privacy.